Install on a GNU/Linux server

 STRICT_ALL_TABLES

-Strongly recommended dependencies:
+Strongly recommended dependencies

 curl, to get files from command line (very likely already installed)